codatio/codat-docs/docs/payables/mapping.md

 ## Create new account

-If the SMB customer plans to make payments from a new payment method or account that you provide, a new account must be created.
+If the SMB customer plans to make payments from a new payment method or account that you provide, a new account must be created in their accounting software.
 The account will contain their transactions, making the SMB's payment reconciliation workflows easier.
-The endpoint to use depends on the underlying integration.

-For Xero, QuickBooks Online and Oracle NetSuite use the [Create bank account](/sync-for-payables-api#/operations/create-bank-account) endpoint.
+For Xero, QuickBooks Online, and Oracle NetSuite, use the [Create bank account](/sync-for-payables-api#/operations/create-bank-account) endpoint.

 <Tabs>